paulsinclair51/briteTest/docs/LiteTest_Glossary.md

-# LiteTest Glossary
+# LiteTest Glossary Reference

-This glossary defines terms generally used in LiteTest and terms often used in the testing domain.
-It is a companion document to the other LiteTest documents.
+This glossary defines generally used terms in the LiteTest documentation and terms often used in the testing domain.
+It is a companion document to the LiteTest Documentation Guide.

 <details>
 <summary>`Click to view` sections are used throughout this document</summary>